 According to ECB Guideline (EU) 2015/510 Art.
-2 (12), covered bonds are "debt instruments that have a dual recourse: i) directly or indirectly to a credit institution; and ii) to a dynamic cover pool of underlying assets, and for which there is no tranching of risk".
-Because of reducing the complexity of the Eurosystem's collateral framework, the remaining type of eligible covered bonds comprises "legislative covered bonds" (Art.
-2 (49a) as well as "multi cédulas" (Art.
-2 (62)) since 1 January 2021.
-"Non-legislative covered bonds" (i.e. contractual covered bonds), therefore, are phased out from the collateral framework.
-The amended guideline (Guideline (EU) 2020/1690) implemented the adjustments based on a decision taken by the Governing Council on 13 December 2019.
-The above-mentioned forms of covered bonds are defined as follows: The "legislative covered bond" (Art.
-2 (49a)) means a covered bond, which is either an "EEA legislative covered bond" or a "non-EEA G10 legislative covered bond".
-On the one hand, the "EEA legislative covered bond" (Art.
-2 (24a)) refers to a covered bond which is issued in accordance with the requirements under Article 52 (4) of Directive 2009/65/EC of the European Parliament and of the Council.
-On the other hand, the "non-EEA G10 legislative covered bond" (Art.
-2 (68a)) refers to a covered bond issued in accordance with the requirements of the national covered bond legislative framework of a non-EEA G10 country.
-In addition, the jumbo covered bond ("Jumbo Pfandbrief", cf. Art.
-2 (48)) means an EEA legislative covered bond with an issuing volume of at least EUR 1bn, for which at least three market-makers provide regular bid and ask quotes.
-"Multi cédulas" (Art.
-2 (62)) refers to debt instruments issued by specific Spanish SPVs (Fondo de Titulización de Activos, FTA) enabling a certain number of small-sized single cédulas (Spanish covered bonds) from several originators to be pooled together.
+2(12), "covered bonds" are debt instruments with a double recourse, namely i) directly or indirectly to a credit institution and ii) to the underlying assets in the dynamic cover pool, where there is no tranching of risks.
+Since 1 January 2021, due to the reduction in complexity of the Eurosystem's collateral framework, the remaining eligible types of covered bonds have consisted of "legislative covered bonds" (Art.
+2 (49a)) and "multi cédulas" (Art.
+2 (62)).
+The aforementioned types of covered bonds are defined as follows: "Legislative Covered Bonds" (Art.
+2 (49a)) means a Covered Bond that is either a Covered Bond governed by the law of an EEA Member State (EEA Legislative Covered Bond) or a Covered Bond governed by the law of a non-EEA G10 country (Non-EEA G10 Legislative Covered Bond).
+On the one hand, the "EEA Legislative Covered Bond" (Art.
+2 (24a)) refers to a covered bond issued in accordance with the requirements of Article 52 (4) of Directive 2009/65/EC of the European Parliament and of the Council.
+On the other hand, the "Non-EEA G10 Legislative Covered Bond" (Art.
+2 (68a)) refers to a covered bond issued in accordance with the requirements of the national legal framework for covered bonds of a non-EEA G10 country.
+"Multi Cédulas" (Art.
+2 (62)) means debt instruments issued by specific Spanish special purpose vehicles (Fondo de Titulización de Activos, FTA) that allow a certain number of small individual cédulas (Spanish covered bonds) of different originators to be grouped together.